You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Increased Patient Compliance

-While combining Vascepa and statins may offer several benefits, there are also potential concerns and side effects to consider.
+While the combination of Vascepa and statins may offer several benefits, there are also potential drawbacks and considerations to be aware of, including:

 Increased Risk of Bleeding

-Combining Vascepa and statins may increase the risk of bleeding, particularly in patients taking anticoagulant medications.
-Patients taking these medications should be monitored closely for signs of bleeding.
+Combining Vascepa with statins may increase the risk of bleeding, particularly in patients taking anticoagulant medications.

 Conclusion